harshnative/easySQLite/README.md

 # Easy SQLite Module

-This module is handle the database related operations with ease
+This module is to handle the database related operations with ease

 Also provides encryption to the data base